Question: Having PCB solder failure. Looks like the PCB pad is damaged but not sure of that. Would I need to replace that PCB pad?

 PCB Pad Issue: Burnt PCB Pads

 The high temperatures utilized during the circuit board fabricating interaction can wear out segments of the PCB, particularly if the segments are loaded firmly along with little space encompassing them.
-This plan traps warmth and builds the danger of overheated and wore out circuit boards.
-Consumed circuit boards are especially precarious to manage in light of the fact that the warmth inside the board is probably going to annihilate the defective part alongside numerous others, making analysis unimaginable and furthermore delivering the board for all-time unusable.
+This plan traps warmth and builds the danger of overheated and worn-out circuit boards.
+Consumed circuit boards are especially precarious to manage because the warmth inside the board is probably going to annihilate the defective part alongside numerous others, making analysis unimaginable and delivering the board all-time unusable.

 Either you find a reliable PCB company - PCBONLINE so that these issues never happen, or you have to repair the burnt PCB pad by hand.
 You cut the burnt part as little as possible to a good track, remove the burnt pad, use a small copper foil to overlap the original pad and solder the joint with the track, pierce the hole, solder the component, and finally trim the repair.
 However, this rescue may affect the circuit's resistance and performance.